Keeping clients and staff safe during the coronavirus pandemic

 As a hair salon or barbershop owner, you are obliged to look after your employees and clients to reduce risks to the lowest practicable level.
 It is essential that your risk assessment addresses the unique risks of COVID-19 to include measures that include maintaining the social distancing rules (currently 1m with risk mitigation, if 2m isn’t viable) and implementing extra cleaning and hygiene measures.
 It is advised that you consult with and share the results of your risk assessment with your staff and publish the results.

 Keep a record of customers and visitors

-To further assist NHS Track and Trace, you can now generate a NHS QR poster so that customers and visitors can ‘check’ in using this option as an alternative to providing their contact details.
+To further assist NHS Track and Trace, you can now generate an NHS QR poster so that customers and visitors can ‘check’ in using this option as an alternative or in addition to providing their contact details.
 For more information and to create a poster for your business, click here.